top of page

 Day 7:

-Errands in El Chaltén: Before settling in for the night, I ran a few errands including grabbing groceries.
-If you plan to cook or simply stock up on food, I recommend Supermercado for typical groceries and Maruja Gourmet for specialty items.
+Errands in El Chaltén: After checking into my accommodation, I ran a few errands I wanted to highlight that might be helpful for planning your trip, including picking up groceries and renting gear.
+If you plan to cook or stock up on food, I recommend Pachamama Supermercado for groceries and Maruja Gourmet for specialty items.
+For gear rentals like trekking poles (which can’t be brought in carry-on luggage), I recommend Patagonia Hikes.

-View of El Chaltén from the trail to Laguna Capri in Los Glaciares National Park in Argentinian Patagonia
+View of El Chaltén from the trail to Laguna de Los Tres in Los Glaciares National Park in Argentinian Patagonia

 Day 8: